 Check out Adventurous Kate post on how to CouchSurf without CouchSurfing.

 I’ve personally had great experiences with CouchSurfers whom I’ve hosted and whom I’ve surfed with, and whom I just met for a few drinks.
 Some of them have turned into real friendships.
+You can read here and here about two of my wonderful Couchsurfing experiences.

 I honestly think this is a great and authentic way of travel.